-Writing is a creative form than can be useful as a form of formal or informal therapy.
-For some, writing is essential, a non-negotiable form of therapy that has to happen daily as an emotional outlet and/or creative expression.
-For others, keeping notes in the form of a personal journal can be a useful adjunctive therapy and exercise, which can contribute to emotional release and self-insight.
+Writing is a creative form that can be useful as a form of formal or informal therapy.
+For some, writing is essential; a non-negotiable form of therapy that has to happen daily as an emotional outlet and/or creative expression.
+For others, keeping notes in the form of a personal journal can be a useful adjunctive therapy and exercise which can contribute to emotional release and self-insight.

-Journaling is as effective form of mental health self help writing, that can help you develop insight, relieve stress and heal from past and present emotional inner conflicts.
+Keep a regular journal for effective mental health self-help and prevention.
+Journal writing will help you develop insight, relieve stress, and heal you from past and present emotional inner conflicts.
 Journaling helps you organize your thoughts.

-A therapist might encourage journaling as a type of "homework," or various forms of writing such as journaling can be used as a form of self-help.
+A therapist might encourage journaling as a type of "homework" because various forms of writing such as journaling can be used as a form of self-help.
 Of course journaling is not limited to anyone dealing with mental health issues or disorders.
-It is a positive way to keep your mind uncluttered, to remember details of the day that need to be cognitively organized or reorganized.
-It is a form of mental filing, whereby old or irrelevant files can be discarded and new files can be sorted and collated with what is current.
+It is a positive way to keep your mind uncluttered, wherein you remember details of the day that need to be cognitively organized or reorganized.
+It is a form of mental filing whereby old or irrelevant files can be discarded and new files can be sorted and collated with what is current.

-Some have created best-selling books by publishing their journals, perhaps the most famous of which is the Diary of Ann Frank, and even for this diminutive victim and hero of the Holocaust, no doubt, journaling was a valuable coping mechanism contributing towards emotional well-being.
+Some have created best-selling books by publishing their journals, and perhaps the most famous of which is the Diary of Ann Frank

 Journaling is "essential" in managing bipolar disorder.
 Bipolar Insights